Damián Quintero

 Damián Hugo Quintero Capdevila (born 4 July 1984) is a Spanish karateka.
 He won the silver medal in the men's kata event at the 2020 Summer Olympics in Tokyo, Japan.
-He is also a three-time silver medalist in the individual kata event at the World Championships, a six-time gold medalist in his event at the European Championships and a two-time gold medalist in this event at the European Games.
+He is also a four-time silver medalist in the individual kata event at the World Championships, a seven-time gold medalist in his event at the European Championships and a three-time gold medalist in this event at the European Games.

+Early life

 Born in Buenos Aires, he emigrated with his family to Torremolinos, Malaga, Spain a few years later.

+He began his karate training in 1991, at a Goju Ryu school run by Lorenzo Marin.
+In 1997, he won the Spanish national championship children's category.

 Career

-In 2017, he won the silver medal in the individual kata event at the World Games held in Wrocław, Poland.
+In 2017, Quintero won the silver medal in the individual kata event at the World Games held in Wrocław, Poland.

-In 2019, he won the gold medal in the men's individual kata event at the European Games held in Minsk, Belarus.
+In 2019, Quintero won the gold medal in the men's individual kata event at the European Games held in Minsk, Belarus.
 In the same year, he won the gold medal in the men's kata event at the European Karate Championships held in Guadalajara, Spain.
 In the same year, he also won the gold medal in the men's individual kata event at the World Beach Games held in Doha, Qatar.

-He represented Spain at the 2020 Summer Olympics in Tokyo, Japan.
+Quintero represented Spain at the 2020 Summer Olympics in Tokyo, Japan.
 He won the silver medal in the men's kata event.
 A few months after the Olympics, he won the silver medal in the men's kata event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.

-He won the silver medal in the men's kata event at the 2022 World Games held in Birmingham, United States.
+Quintero won the silver medal in the men's kata event at the 2022 World Games held in Birmingham, United States.

+Quintero won the gold medal in the men's individual kata event at the 2023 European Karate Championships held in Guadalajara, Spain.
+He also won the gold medal in the men's individual kata event at the 2023 European Games held in Poland.
+He won the silver medal in the men's individual kata event at the 2023 World Karate Championships held in Budapest, Hungary.